diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/abinit.md

 ## Input files

-To illustrate the various commands, a set of abinit input files is available in the form of an archive via [this link](/downloads/abinit-tutorial-inputs.tar.gz).
+To illustrate the various commands, a set of Abinit input files is available in the form of an archive via [this link](/downloads/abinit-tutorial-inputs.tar.gz).

-Those files correspond to a tutorial example from the abinit [official documentation](https://docs.abinit.org/tutorial/base1/).
+Those files correspond to a tutorial example from the Abinit [official documentation](https://docs.abinit.org/tutorial/base1/).
 The archive contains the following files:

 - `H8.psp8`: pseudo-potentials for the hydrogen atom,
-- `input.abi`: abinit input file.
+- `input.abi`: Abinit input file.

 In this tutorial, we will assume that the input files contained in this archive are in the current directory.
 To extract them: